When was the last time your team delivered a product on time? That is without a delay or any overtime effort from certain members.

-The workflow bottleneck can be a computer, a person, a department or a whole work stage.
-Typical examples of bottlenecks in knowledge work are the software testing and quality review processes.
+The workflow bottleneck can be a computer, a person, a department, or a whole work stage.
+Typical examples of bottlenecks in knowledge work are software testing and quality review processes.

 How to Detect a Workflow Bottleneck?

-If you see that your workflow is unpredictable and operates in bursts, instead of a smooth flow, you have a bottleneck somewhere.
+If you see that your workflow is unpredictable and operates in bursts, you have a bottleneck somewhere instead of a smooth flow.